rubillos/ByeByeMeta/README.md

 But I have quite a bit of history accumulated on Facebook that I don't want to lose.
 Hence this project.

-Below are instructions for downloading your posts from Facebook/Instagram and for running the Meta2Web script.
+Below are instructions for downloading your posts from Facebook/Instagram and for running the ByeByeMeta script.
 It's a Python script that is run from the command line.
 This might sound scary, but I'll walk you through the steps.
 If you can do the download from Facebook/Instagram, I'm pretty sure you can handle running the script.

 **Note:** This script has been tested on a Mac.
 There is code to handle Windows, but it is untested.
 If someone tries it on Windows, let me know how it goes!